longturn/freeciv21/docs/Playing/faq.rst

 If the server is not running, you will :emphasis:`not` be able to connect to your local server.

-If you can't connect to any of the other games listed, a firewall in your organization/ISP is probably blocking the connection.
+If you cannot connect to any of the other games listed, a firewall in your organization/ISP is probably blocking the connection.
 You might also need to enable port forwarding on your router.

 If you are running a personal firewall, make sure that you allow communication for :file:`freeciv21-server`